 2. Exercise more– Getting motivated to exercise can be a grueling task for some.
-Make is a goal to do one small thing every day.
-Do 10 wall push-ups, walk around the block, park further at the grocery store etc.
+Make it a goal to do one small thing every day.
+Do 10 wall push-ups, walk around the block, park further at the grocery store, etc.

 4. Get up earlier– Set your alarm 15 minutes earlier every day and spend time studying something important to you.
 Improving your mind will improve your overall health.

-5. Get organized- This is a big one with spring cleaning coming up.
+5. Get organized- This is a big one with spring cleaning in the air.
 Instead of being overwhelmed by the large task, take 15-20 mins a day and check something off your list.
-You will be amazed how fast it starts to accumulate.
+You will be amazed by how fast it starts to accumulate.

 The biggest challenge to change is actually taking action.
 We fear failure so we do nothing.
 In doing nothing we achieve nothing.
 You must start out with small goals and set yourself up to check them off one thing at a time.
 You do not have to reinvent your life overnight.
 Slowly start changing and making little choices every day that will over time accumulate into a new routine.